vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 "O Mādhava, only You remain when one free of ego (reflects that) You perform this action and ( that it accords with) Your nature.
 Now if this separation (from You) which corresponds to this (false) presumption of egoic existence dissolves into the Self by devotion to You, separation is destroyed and oneness is established."!

 The sense of oneness as "I" is never an independent self- subsisting awareness; according to Vāmanadatta it is always the subject of predication as when one thinks: "this is different from me and I am different from that."2 It is thus essentially a thought construct like all relativizing analytic notions.
 Instead of being a notion centred on the object it is a notion concerning oneself (asmadvikalpa) and so must, like its objective counterpart, be rejected as short of ultimacy.
 Vāmanadatta equates the ego with the notion of personal existence as individual, appropriating or acquisitive consciousness.
-It consists of an intent (samkalpa) to make the object one's own.
+It consists of an intent (saṁkalpa) to make the object one's own.
 Thus, rather than the sense of "I" it is better described as the sense of "mine".
 This sense of "mine" (mamatā ) expresses itself each moment as an intention which leads to another, thus maintaining its existence.
 Vāmanadatta thus describes it as a transitory (anitya) product of the pulsing activity of consciousness (spanda ).
 Just as death is the inevitable result of its persistence, so death ceases when it comes to an end.3

 Here we notice a radical departure from the Śaiva phenomenology of Utpaladeva.
 This need not surprise us.
 The